Constraints on Multicomponent Dark Energy from Cosmological Observations: Introduction

 Theoretically, DE is considered as the cosmological constant firstly~\cite{Peebles:2002gy}.
-After that, fluids or fields, especially scalar fields, also become candidates of DE~\cite{Novosyadlyj:2010pg,Johnson:2020gzn,MohseniSadjadi:2020jmc,Kase:2020hst}.
-They are equivalent taking DE entropy into account to linear order of perturbation.
-We determine DE with the following four quantities, the energy density $\rho_{de}$, the equation of state (EOS) $w \equiv p_{de}/\rho_{de}$, the sound speed $c_s \equiv \sqrt{\delta p_{de} / \delta \rho_{de}}$ and the stress tensor $\Pi_{de}$.
-Here $p_{de}$ is the pressure of DE, $\delta \rho_{de}$ and $\delta p_{de}$ are the energy density fluctuation and the pressure fluctuation respectively. $c_s^2$ is set to 1 following CAMB$+$CosmoMC packages~\cite{Lewis:1999bs,Lewis:2002ah,Lewis:2013hha} used in this work.
-It's reasonable for classical scalar fields~\cite{Creminelli:2008wc}.
-And $\Pi_{de}$ vanishes to the first order.
-In the base $\Lambda$CDM model, $w$ is a constant -1.
-The simple cases of $w$ is a constant or a function of redshift $z$, (for instance, $w$CDM model and $w_0 w_a$CDM or CPL model~\cite{Linder:2002et,Chevallier:2000qy}) are well investigated in the previous works~~\cite{Ade:2015xua,Aghanim:2018eyx,Chen:2018dbv,Chen:2017ayg,Huang:2015vpa}, both theoretically and numerically.
-Besides, there's possibilitiy that DE is composed of different components theoretically~\cite{Aghanim:2018eyx,DeFelice:2010aj}.
-However, there are few works aiming to study the constitution of DE in the view of observation.
-In this work, we use the fluid descriptions of DE to detect the properties of multicomponent DE from cosmological observations.
-Assuming DE only has gravitational interaction or it is minimally coupled to other components of universe, we separate today's total DE energy density into $n$ parts equally (hereafter $w_n$CDM model) and reconsider the cosmic expansion history.
-Then we put constraints on the constant EOSs of different components $w_i$ numerically.
-If the final results show no overlap between the EOSs of any two components, we will reach a conclusion that DE is composed of more than one candidate.
+After that, fluids or fields, especially scalar fields~\cite{Peebles:1987ek,Ratra:1987rm,Novosyadlyj:2010pg,Johnson:2020gzn,MohseniSadjadi:2020jmc,Kase:2020hst}, also be considered as candidates of DE.
+Numerically, DE is usually considered as to be a cosmological constant or dynamical models with its equation of state (EOS) $w$ varies with redshift $z$.
+For the simple cases, $w$ is constant -1 in the base $\Lambda$CDM model and it is a free parameter in the $w$CDM model.
+In the CPL model (also named the $w_0 w_a$CDM model)~\cite{Linder:2002et,Chevallier:2000qy} and other dynamical DE models, $w$ is assumed to be functions of $z$.
+They have been well investigated in the previous works~\cite{Ade:2015xua,Aghanim:2018eyx,Vagnozzi:2018jhn,Chen:2018dbv,Chen:2017ayg,Huang:2015vpa}, both theoretically and numerically.
+In fact, there is another possibility that DE is composed of different components, such as multi-field models~\cite{Aghanim:2018eyx,DeFelice:2010aj,Vardanyan:2015oha,Akrami:2020zfz}.
+Previous works indicate we can not distinguish the multi-field DE from single-field DE unless perturbations are considered.
+DE perturbations can cluster and leave footprints on structure formation under some circumstances, which is the way we judge whether DE is a whole or not.
+However, there are few numerical works aiming to study the constitution of DE starting from observational data.
+In our work, we try to study models with multicomponent DE from cosmological observation.
+Assuming DE only has gravitational interaction or it is minimally coupled to other components of universe, we separate today's total DE energy density into $n$ parts equally (hereafter $w_n$CDM model) and reconsider the cosmic expansion history, including the background and perturbation evolutions. {\it Notice that ``$n$ parts" dose not mean DE is composed of $n$ kinds of candidates.} Actually, it is just a numerical separation artificially.
+Then we denote the constant EOSs of different parts as $w_i$s ($i=1,2\dots n$) and put constraints on them from observational data combination.
+We can not tell the $i$th and the $j$th ($j=1,2\dots n$, $j\neq i$) parts belong to different components of DE if $w_i$ and $w_j$ overlap with each other conservatively.
+However, if any $w_n$CDM model satisfies both of the following conditions: (i) there is no overlap between the EOSs of any two parts at some confidence level, (ii) the model is favoured by observational data, we will reach a conclusion that DE is composed of more than one candidate.